michaeljcalkins/historical-win-by-distance-probability/README.md

 ## Background Information

+1. Commision fees are not taken into consideration, nor are taxes.
 1. Credit spreads are a great way to mitigate risk due to their ranged behavior without needed to be directionally correct and are inexpensive to sell.
 1. The strategy focused on is 0DTE SPX opening at open and expiring worthless at close.
 1. SPX has tax advantage and is cash settled allowing us to only open our trades while allowing them to close without triggering day trades.